stephen-bunn/neat/CONTRIBUTING.md

 ### Coding Conventions

-NEAT source follows the [PEP8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
+NEAT source follows the [PEP8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) the more recently named [pycodestyle](https://pypi.python.org/pypi/pycodestyle).
 The only exception to this style guide is the rule on [line length](https://www.python.org/dev/peps/pep-0008/#maximum-line-length).
 This rule has been omitted simply because of its occasional annoyance.
 Code written in in this project should still try to adhere to the 79 character limit while documentation should stay under the 72 character limit.

 You can disable the checking of line length by passing the error code `E501` as a value into the ignore list of `pep8`.
 For example, `pep8 --ignore=E501 ./`.

+We **highly** recommend you install a linter plugin for you editor that follows the pycodestyle (pep8) format.

 ### Documentation Conventions